dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1401.md

 background on Range objects, refer to Chapter 8.)
 When you work with Range objects, keep the following points in mind:

-» Your VBA doesn’t need to  select a range to work with it.
+» Your VBA doesn't need to  select a range to work with it.

 » If your code does select a range, its worksheet must be active.

-» The macro recorder doesn’t always generate the most efficient code.
+» The macro recorder doesn't always generate the most efficient code.
 Often,

 you can create your macro by using the recorder and then edit the code to

 make it more efficient.

-» It’s often a good idea to use named ranges in your VBA code.
+» It's often a good idea to use named ranges in your VBA code.
 For example,

 using Range(「Total」) is better than using Range(「D45」).
 In the latter case, if you